Awarrior91/php2-auto-downgrade/README.md

 When you got those, run the script like this:

-./autoinst.sh -e YOUREMAILADDRESS -f DOMAINNAME -r REGIONCODE
+./autoinst.sh -e YOUREMAILADDRESS -f DOMAINNAME -r REGIONCODE -t 1

 # After it's done